Success of digital adiabatic simulation with large Trotter step: Introduction

 \section{Introduction}

-As one of the most promising applications of quantum computer, the simulation of many body systems \cite{feynman1982simulating} has attracted lots of attention in this community.
-Plenty of novel and efficient methods \cite{low2019hamiltonian,childs2012hamiltonian,campbell2019random,faehrmann2021randomizing,su2021fault} have been studied and implemented over the last few decades.
-Among them, Trotterization method \cite{lloyd1996universal} is a simple and practical one.
+As one of the most promising applications of quantum computer, the simulation of many body systems \cite{feynman2018simulating} has attracted much attention in this community.
+Many novel and efficient methods \cite{low2019hamiltonian,childs2012hamiltonian,campbell2019random,faehrmann2021randomizing,su2021fault} have been studied and implemented over the last few decades.
+Among them, the Trotterization method \cite{lloyd1996universal} is a simple and practical one.
 The basic idea is to separate unitary operator $U$ into small steps, then arrange local gates to approximate each short time evolution.
 The generated quantum circuits will be a digital evolution operator $U_{\text{digital}}$.
-A proper estimation of norm distance $\|U - U_{\text{digital}}\|$ is necessary to upper bound the gate complexity, for a general initial state.
+A proper estimation of $\|U - U_{\text{digital}}\|$ is necessary to upper bound the gate complexity, for a general initial state, where $\|\cdot\|$ represents the largest singular value of a matrix.